8321/magicdir/sysadmin.md

 	#This command will reads files.
 ##mkdir magicdir -
 	#This command will create a directory.
+##mkdir -p parent/child/node/nano\ siblings
+	#This command will create multiple directories.The slash one will create folder with two words.
+##cd parent/child
+	#This command will traverse you to child directory.
+##cd ../..
+	#This command will traverse back you to magicdir.
+##cat README.md sysadmin.md
+	#This command will concate two files.
+##cat README.md sysadmin.md >> newme.md
+	# This command will concate two files and will create new single file newme.
 ##mv myfile.txt magicdir/ -
 	#This command moves a file to a target directory.
 ##rmdir magicdir -